qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

                       are in the Spatial Reference System of this geometry y_max                Returns the maximum y coordinate of a geometry.
-Calculations are in the Spatial Reference System of this geometry z                    Returns the z coordinate of a point geometry.
+Calculations are in the Spatial Reference System of this geometry z                    Returns the z coordinate of a point geometry
 ====================  =========================================================